In Congestion Games, Taxes Achieve Optimal Approximation: Introduction

 {\bf Tight polynomial algorithms.} Since the result in \cref{thm:taxes_poa} holds also for correlated/coarse correlated equilibria, we can leverage existing polynomial time algorithms to compute such equilibria, and inherit an approximation ratio matching the corresponding price of anarchy.
 The following statement summarizes this result, while the ensuing discussion provides two possible approaches to do so.
-We remark that \cref{cor:polyalgo} is a direct consequence of \cref{thm:taxes_poa} and polynomial computability of correlated equilibria \cite{JiangL15}.
-The fact that the resulting approximation factor we obtain always matches or strictly improves upon that of \cite{Makarychev18} is shown in \cref{subsec:comparison-sviri}. \begin{corollary} Consider congestion games with resource costs obtained by non-negative combinations of functions $b_1,\dots,b_m$, each positive, non-decreasing, semi-convex.
-For any $\varepsilon>0$, there exists a polynomial time algorithm to compute an allocation with a cost lower than \mbox{$(\max_{\jonem} \rho_{b_j} +\varepsilon)\cdot \min_{a\in\mc{A}}\SC(a)$.} \end{corollary}
+We remark that \cref{cor:polyalgo} is a direct consequence of \cref{thm:taxes_poa} and polynomial computability of correlated equilibria \citep{JiangL15}.
+The fact that the resulting approximation factor we obtain always matches or strictly improves upon that of \cite{Makarychev18} is shown in \cref{subsec:comparison-sviri}.